 PATIENT VITALS DATA ENTRY VICS

 Consistent with the guidance in PWS 5.2.1, the Contractor shall develop a VICS service layer that supports patient vitals entry and retrieval by CPRS and web-friendly interfacing by new clients.
 The Contractor shall reroute the service layer to a node.js-supporting, industry-standard database.
+RPCs will be routed to the centralized service, while maintaining backwards compatibility with the FileMan Data Dictionary.

 The Contractor shall deliver:

 A node.js-based, Node Package Manager (NPM)-installable VICS service that supports all RPCs used by CPRS for Vitals entry and Retrieval and Equivalent representational State Transfer (REST)-based calls to enable new clients.